-Health & Fitness
+Health and Fitness

-APU’s counseling room is available to support you should you feel any stress or anxiety.
-If you think that you need to talk with someone about any topic, please feel free to stop by and meet with a counselor.
+The APU Health Clinic is located on the first floor of the Administration Building (Building A), with medical staff who provide first aid treatment for minor illnesses and injuries.
+When necessary, students are referred to local medical facilities.
+APU’s counseling room is available to support students should they feel any stress or anxiety.
+If you would like to talk with someone, our counselors are available for consultation regarding any topic.
 Consultation is available in English and Japanese, and all matters discussed will be kept in the strictest confidence.